MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-overview.md

 ## Why use offline for canvas apps instead of LoadData/SaveData?

-There are some key benefits of using the built-in offline instead of LoadData/SaveData Power Fx functions.
+There are some key benefits of using the built-in offline functionality for canvas apps instead of LoadData/SaveData Power Fx functions.

 |Topic    |LoadData/SaveData | Built-in offline |
 |---------|--------------------|------------------|